 • Besides offering high quality, across markets, HNWIs expect luxury products to be unique.
 Overall, craftsmanship and design/styling are the primary motivators for buying luxury.

-• China’s HNWIs demand exclusivity much more than those in the USA, Singapore, or Hong Kong
+• Mainland China’s HNWIs demand exclusivity much more than those in the USA, Singapore, or Hong Kong

-• Wealthy consumers in China and the US are likely to buy luxury online, while their counterparts in HK and Singapore prefer to shop in a physical store.
+• Wealthy consumers in Mainland China and the US are likely to buy luxury online, while those in HK and Singapore prefer to shop in a physical store.

 • Travel commands the largest share of wallet of HNWIs’ discretionary spending